leil-io/saunafs/README.md

 Join us and be part of the discussion.

+## Licensing

+Most of the software is licensed under GPLv3, except the Ganesha FSAL, which is licensed LGPLv3 and located under `src/nfs-ganesha/`.
+See the [FSAL LICENSE file](src/nfs-ganesha/LICENSE) for more info.

 ### Other ways to contact us
 | Method                     | Link                                                          |
 |----------------------------|---------------------------------------------------------------|